expressjs/expressjs.com/en/guide/error-handling.md

 });
 ```

-In the above example we use a `try...catch` block to catch errors in the
+The above example uses a `try...catch` block to catch errors in the
 asynchronous code and pass them to Express.
-If we omitted the `try...catch`
+If the `try...catch`
-block Express would not catch the error as it is not part of the synchronous
+block were omitted, Express would not catch the error since it is not part of the synchronous
-code of the handler.
+handler code.

-Promises can be used to avoid the overhead of the `try..catch` block, and
+Use promises to avoid the overhead of the `try..catch` block or when using functions
-more generally when using Promise-returning functions.
+that return promises.
 For example:

 ```js
 app.get("/", function (req, res, next) {